 After graduating from the University of Washington’s Master of Occupational Therapy program in 2009, Kim’s pediatric experience has included Boyer Children’s Clinic, the Bellevue School District, and Kindering, including time in a small, Applied Behavioral Analysis (ABA) based preschool program for children with ASD.
 She has additional training in the S.O.S.
 Approach to Feeding, the “Get Permission” Approach to Sensory Mealtime Challenges, NDT, challenging behaviors, DIR/Floortime, and Handwriting Without Tears.
 Kimberly is excited to be on the Seattle Therapy - Skills for Life team!

-MEGAN EASTMAN, MOTR/L
+MEGAN EASTMAN, MOT, OTR/L

-Clinical Supervisor/Occupational Therapist
+Feeding Program Supervisor/Occupational Therapist

-Megan has a passion for helping children achieve their highest level of success and independence through engagement in meaningful and developmentally appropriate activities.
-Megan will continue working with infants, children, and adolescents with a variety of developmental challenges and diagnoses, including autism spectrum disorder, ADHD, fine and gross motor delay, social-emotional challenges, Down Syndrome, and feeding disorders.
-Megan is trained in the SOS Approach to Feeding.
+Megan has a passion for helping all children achieve their highest level of success and independence through engagement in meaningful and developmentally appropriate activities.
+Megan will continue working with infants, children, and adolescents with a variety of developmental challenges and diagnoses, including autism spectrum disorder, ADHD, fine and gross motor delay, feeding disorders, social-emotional challenges, and Down Syndrome.
 She regularly consults with school teams and offers services in the school setting.
-In 2015, Megan supervised a group of University of Washington MOT students to help develop and co-lead a social skills group, Fun with Friends, for children with limited verbal skills.
-Many of the participants used AAC devices.
-Fun with Friends was a success and has been added as an ongoing program at STS.
-Megan has been employed at Seattle Therapy Services since May of 2012.
+Megan has been an integral part of the Seattle Therapy team since 2012, participating in the training and supervision of therapists and students, and promoting our belief: Hope begins with feeling understood.